exponential-idle-guides/exponential-idle-guides/src/view/guides/theory-strategies.md

 </table>

 The “xexxx” is returned by the recommended [theory simulator.](https://theory-simulator.tredec.repl.co/) For example, it could say “3e647”. <br />
-If you are confused about the "%", read about [it here.](https://spqcey-additions--exponential-idle-guides.netlify.app/guides/theory-strategies/#modulus-explanation) <br />
+If you are confused about the "%", read about [it here.](https://spqcey-additions--exponential-idle-guides.netlify.app/guides/theory-strategies/#modulus-explanation) <br /> <br />
 Strategy Credits:
 - Solarion and XLII for creating and refining this strategy off of the existing T1AI.
 - rus9384#1864 for implementing coasting and a constant publication cycle for this strategy.